neogeographica/singleplayer_scripts/scripts/README.md

 ## Installation

-**5. Put "quakelaunch" and "quakelaunch.conf" on your PATH**
+**5. Put "quakelaunch" and "quakelaunch.conf" somewhere safe**

-The "quakelaunch" script must be placed somewhere in your executable path and marked executable.
-I personally have this in my own "\~/bin" directory since that's in my executable path.
+The "quakelaunch" script must be placed somewhere that it will not get deleted.
+Make sure that it is marked as executable.

 Your edited "quakelaunch.conf" file needs to be placed in the same location as the "quakelaunch" script.